munificent/craftinginterpreters/book/classes.md

 entangled in an interesting way and it will be easier to make sense of them if we get properties working first.

 Lox follows JavaScript and Python in how it handles state.
-Every instance is a open collection of named values.
+Every instance is an open collection of named values.
 Methods on the instance's class can access and modify properties, but so can <span name="outside">outside</span> code.
 Properties are accessed using a `.` syntax: